cbfacademy/github-fundamentals/cmj.md

 ![Screenshot of java development flow](https://github.com/chellacodes/github-fundamentals/assets/128637059/971aebf2-e399-410c-9aab-e0fe864b2974)

-## Queations I got wrong in the skills check for : Intro to Java basics, commnand line , git
+# Questions from first skills test ; java basic , command line , git

 19 out of 22 86.36%

-1 *Java code is complied into an intermediate format called?* Archiecture Neurual Byte Codes 1 *Which of the following are benefits of Java?*
+1. *Java code is complied into an intermediate format called?* Archiecture Neurual Byte Codes

+2. *Which of the following are benefits of Java?*

 - WORA: WRITE ONCE RUN ANYTIME
 - SECURITY?
 - OBJECT ORIENTATION
 - ITS FREE

-1 *A specification of the API : Interface and required behaviour is defined by the?* Java Community Process (JCP)
+3. *A specification of the API : Interface and required behaviour is defined by the?* Java Community Process (JCP)

-### I struggled most on Java basics and had to research teminology used in the questions
+I struggled most on Java basics and had to research teminology used in the questions